What does a droopy bonsai mean

 Fungus Gnats Tiny black insects that feed on decaying organic matter, but can damage the bonsai’s roots if infestation is severe.
 Allow the soil to dry out between waterings and use sticky traps to catch fungus gnats.

-See also How to train a bonsai tree from seed
+See also How to increase bonsai branches

 Regularly inspecting your bonsai tree for signs of pests and taking prompt action to address any infestations is essential to maintaining its health and preventing further damage.
 If you are unsure about the specific pest affecting your bonsai or need assistance with treatment, consult a professional bonsai specialist or horticulturist.